Bay Area District Offers ELL Parent Outreach on Common Core

 - Storytelling for children with local author Tony Robles and illustrator Carl Angel, who teamed up to create the bilingual English-Tagalog stories Lakas and the Manilatown Fish and Lakas and the Makibaka Hotel

 Events such as this one take a lot of work – but the success in Daly City shows not only the interest of diverse groups of parents in learning more about the Common Core but the feasibility of organizing events that ELL families will find meaningful when planning is done with their needs and questions in mind.
 This point is underscored by JEFT president Melinda Dart: “As education professionals we want the same thing for our students as their parents—a better future,” she said.
 “Making academic success a reality for every child doesn’t take magic, but it does take commitment, focus and a great deal of collaboration between parents and school employees.
 That is something we really want to highlight.”

-If you’re interested in trying something similar or simply making information about the CCSS available to all of your school’s families, be sure to take a look at the Daly City event agenda and invitation flyers in English, Spanish and Arabic, shared with us by the AFT’s Giselle Lundy-Ponce.
+If you’re interested in trying something similar or simply making information about the CCSS available to all of your school’s families, be sure to take a look at the Daly City event agenda and invitation flyers in English and Spanish (the flier was also translated into Arabic), shared with us by the AFT’s Giselle Lundy-Ponce.

 You may also find useful information on our Parent Information page in the Common Core and ELLs section on Colorín Colorado.
 The page includes free CCSS guides, videos, and toolkits for parents which are available in multiple languages and can be used for parent meetings or outreach events.